Akko Magnetic Switches Knowledge-Base

 Dynamic Calibration is the trend and is implemented officially on firmware V107 for our wireless HE keyboard.

+In the first drop of this feature, the keyboard performs auto-calibration every 6 hours.
+And now as of April 2024, the keyboard auto calibrates every second.
 The implementation of dynamic calibration will remove the hassle of manual calibration in most cases.

 However, it is important to note manual calibration is still REQUIRED in the following situations: